 SC42 (subcommittee 42) was established in October 2017 under ISO/IEC JTC1 (Joint Technical Committee 1), a standardization body in the information technology field, to discuss international standards on AI.
 SC42, with various breakout WGs including a trustworthiness WG, is making steady progress with some milestones such as six plenaries.
 In Japan, the Information Technology Standards Commission of Japan in the Information Processing Society of Japan established the Technical Committee for SC42, which hears opinions and organizes them in Japan and represents Japan in international arenas.
-As one of the driving forces, National Institute of Advanced Industrial Science and Technology (AIST) leads initiatives regarding SC42 as well as AI research and development.
+As one of the driving forces, AIST leads initiatives regarding SC42 as well as AI research and development.